Helping dyslexic students read can help to shift their confidence and lives enormously.

-Details of my online program and the options available can be found here.
+Review my online dyslexia training program and the options available which may suit your needs.

 The homework I am receiving prior to the zoom call may be photos of creative models done in plasticine, an essay or some other example from the online program.

 During our call we go over what has been done, what could be improved and what’s ahead until the next call, giving an outline of the online week or weeks ahead.
 With motivation and commitment, the six months reading program can be mastered in three months…and it takes three months to create strong neural pathways that make reading a whole brain experience, with strong connections between the left and the right hemisphere.